neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 <!-- Slides: screenshots of MAX keynotes, software, stock price -->
 <!-- https://twitter.com/ehsankia_/status/651115066037633024 -->

-## Future

-I don't know what the future holds, but I do know that I will be staying in industry and not returning to academia.
-I would probably enjoy a greater element of applied research in my work, but for the moment the 10 year project of becoming a great engineer is still underway.

 # High level characteristics of industry and academia

 I want to say what I think characterises each type of workplace, to put into context the differences in the types of work and the way that people work.